pttlink/ASL-AsteriskNG/README.md

 To connect to the Asterisk console:
 <pre>
-# docker exec -it ASL tcsh
+# docker exec -it ASL sh /usr/sbin/asterisk -cvvvr
 </pre>

 This container will automatically be destroyed upon exit